Mohammed-AhmedAF/GUI-DigitalClock/README.md

 * Display current time and date including day of the week.
 * Alarm functionality, and keeping the alarm in internal EEPROM.
 * Display a message that an alarm is set, even if the system is reset before the alarm event takes place.
+* When an alarm event happens, a pin is toggled for a minute.
+Then the alarm notification disappears from the LCD.
 * Set current current time, date and alarm via GUI application.
 * Clear LCD screen with GUI.